mpievolbio-scicomp/pcaExplorer/inst/extdata/instructions.md

 Most of the input controls are located in the sidebar, some are as well in the individual tabs of the app.
 By changing one or more of the input parameters, the user can get a fine control on what is displayed.

-### Data upload

-These file input controls are available when no `dds` or `countmatrix` + `coldata` are provided.
-Additionally, it is possible to upload the `annotation` data frame.

 ### App settings

 Here are the parameters that set input values for most of the tabs.
 By hovering over with the mouse, the user can receive additional information on how to set the parameter, powered by the `shinyBS` package.

-- x-axis PC - Select the principal component to display on the x axis
+- **x-axis PC** - Select the principal component to display on the x axis
-- y-axis PC - Select the principal component to display on the y axis
+- **y-axis PC** - Select the principal component to display on the y axis
-- Group/color by - Select the group of samples to stratify the analysis.
+- **Group/color by** - Select the group of samples to stratify the analysis.
 Can also assume multiple values.
-- Nr of (most variant) genes - Number of genes to select for computing the principal components.
+- **Nr of (most variant) genes** - Number of genes to select for computing the principal components.
 The top n genes are selected ranked by their variance inter-samples
-- Alpha - Color transparency for the plots.
+- **Alpha** - Color transparency for the plots.
 Can assume values from 0 (transparent) to 1 (opaque)
-- Labels size - Size of the labels for the samples in the principal components plots
+- **Labels size** - Size of the labels for the samples in the principal components plots
-- Points size - Size of the points to be plotted in the principal components plots
+- **Points size** - Size of the points to be plotted in the principal components plots
-- Variable name size - Size of the labels for the genes PCA - correspond to the samples names
+- **Variable name size** - Size of the labels for the genes PCA - correspond to the samples names
-- Scaling factor - Scale value for resizing the arrow corresponding to the variables in the PCA for the genes.
+- **Scaling factor** - Scale value for resizing the arrow corresponding to the variables in the PCA for the genes.
 It should be used for mere visualization purposes
-- Color palette - Select the color palette to be used in the principal components plots.
+- **Color palette** - Select the color palette to be used in the principal components plots.
 The number of colors is selected automatically according to the number of samples and to the levels of the factors of interest and their interactions
+- **Plot style for gene counts** - Plot either boxplots or violin plots, with jittered points superimposed

 ### Plot export settings